osioalberto/PowerEnJoy/DD/algorithms.md

 ### Computing the bill amount ###
-Assuming time subtraction yields a time offset and PercentageDelta.delta are normalized in the interval [-1, 1], this function computes the bill amount from a ride and a list of all percentageDeltas implemented in the system function computeBillAmount(ride: Ride, discounts: PercentageDelta[]):
+Assuming time subtraction yields a time offset and PercentageDelta.delta are normalized in the interval [-1, 1], this function computes the bill amount from a ride and a list of all percentageDeltas implemented in the system.

+    function computeBillAmount(ride: Ride, discounts: PercentageDelta[]):
         let multiplier = 1;
         let elapsedMinutes = (Time.now() - ride.startTime).totalMinutes
+        if ride.car.parkedIn is a RechargingStationArea then:
-    for discount in discounts:
+            wait first of new Timer(5, "minute") or ride.car.status == "charging" for discount in discounts:
             if discount.canBeApplyed(ride) then:
                 multiplier = multiplier + discount.delta
         return elapsedMinutes * multiplier * COST_PER_MINUTE

 ### Getting the MULTIPOLYGON representation of a Path ###
 It is assumed that a path is an ordered set of segments, as such it cannot have duplicate items.